Heatblur-Simulations/f-4e-manual/src/cockpit/wso/left_console/center_section.md

 #### Manual

-When in the MAN position, the WSO places the acquisition symbol over the intended target and triggers half-action on the Antenna hand control stick.
+When in the MAN position, the WSO places the acquisition symbol over the intended target and triggers half-action on the Antenna Hand Control stick.
 The range strobe is positioned relative to in-range on a closing target, and the WSO selects full-action.
 To solidify the track, the WSO uses the Manual Vc knob to place the range strobe and target return video at the same rate of movement.